Rev Up Your Local SEO in 2025 & Beyond

 If you’ve optimized for mobile, you can attract their attention and direct them straight to your location.
 Through geotargeting, you can deliver ads based on their location while they’re currently in a buyer mindset and ready to convert.

-Someone accessing your website from their mobile device should have the same positive experience that they would expect on their desktop.
+Given that over half (57%) of all local searches are done on a tablet or mobile device, someone accessing your website from their device should have the same positive experience that they would expect on their desktop.

-Make sure to format content correctly so text blocks aren’t cut off.
+Ensure that content is formatted correctly so text blocks are not cut off.
 Images should be scalable, yet embedded so they don’t bog down load times.

 Use responsive design to create a smooth, positive user experience.
-All of these things can help you stand apart from the competition when consumers are looking for your solutions on their mobile devices.
+All of these things can help you stand out from the competition when consumers search for your solutions on their mobile devices.

 9. Optimize for Voice Search

-Voice search has become a powerful tool for mobile searchers, with more than 135 million Americans using it regularly.
+Voice search has become a powerful tool for mobile searchers, with more than 149.1 million Americans using it regularly, and the trend is expected to continue to rise to 162.7 million by 2027

 It’s convenient and fast, allowing users to free their hands for other tasks.
 Voice search is more conversational, allowing people to ask questions as though they were talking to a live person.

-Your site must be optimized to align with these sorts of questions.
+Your site must be optimized to align with questions such as:

 People commonly use voice search to find: